leondreamed-archives/portfolio-showcase/slides.md

 # Introduction

 Welcome to my portfolio showcase!
-This portfolio showcase is a curation of the various works I have completed throughout Year 1 and Year 2 of IB English ranging from your typical text analysis to drawings and fictional letters.
+This portfolio showcase is a curation of the various works I have completed throughout Year 1 and Year 2 of IB English, ranging from your typical text analysis to drawings and fictional letters.

 > Fun fact, this portfolio showcase was created using code!
 (The link to the source code can be found on the last page.)
 Now that I've found a way to use programming to complete an English assignment, I have successfully completed my personal challenge of incorporating programming into every academic subject! :)